Physical and Quantitative Biology, BME/CHE/PHY 558

 Gabor Balazsi, Course PI

-Course goals: The central idea of this course is the free energy, the quantitative way we understand driving forces, i.e., the equilibria and rates in chemistry, physics and biology.
-We describe the underpinning components, the entropy and energy.
-We explore the microscopic interactions -- including hydrogen bonding, van der Waals, electrostatics and hydrophobic forces -- that explain physical and chemical mechanisms in biology and are the workhorse tools in computational drug discovery.
-We show how these basic ideas are applied: binding affinities are the basis for drug discovery; coupled binding is the basis for how biological machines convert energy and transduce signals; and polymer free energies are the basis for the folding of protein and RNA molecules; with implications for molecular and cellular evolution.
+Course goals: The central idea of this course is the free energy, the quantitative way we understand thermodynamic forces driving the equilibria and transition rates in chemistry, physics and biology.
+We describe the components underpinning free energy: the entropy and internal energy.
+We explore the microscopic interactions - including hydrogen bonding, van der Waals interactions, electrostatics, and hydrophobic forces - that explain physical and chemical mechanisms in cell biology and are the workhorse tools in computational drug discovery.
+We show how these basic ideas are applied: binding affinities form the basis for synthetic biology and drug discovery; coupled binding explains how biological machines convert energy and transduce signals or control gene activity; and polymer free energies form the basis for the folding of protein and RNA molecules; with implications for molecular and cellular evolution.

 Please login to get the links to the videos

 |4||08/30||Multivariate Optimization.
 Max Ent & Boltzmann principle||MDF 5||Gabor Balazsi|

 |5||09/01||Energies vs. Entropy formulation, thermo states||MDF 6||Gabor Balazsi|

 |6||09/03||Driving forces.
 Path integrals||MDF 6, 7||Gabor Balazsi|

 |9||09/13||Susceptibilities.
 Boltzmann Law.||MDF 9, 10||Gabor Balazsi|

 |10||09/15||Partition function.
 Simple gases, solids||MDF 10,11||Gabor Balazsi|

 Liquids, phase equilibria.
 Mixtures